MarioniLab/NaiveHESC2016/Methods.md

 Mouse homologs for the marker genes were identified using the `getLDS` function from the _biomaRt_ package [@durinck2005biomart], using the homology relationships predicted by Ensembl.
 Monkey homologs for marker genes were identified as those with the same gene symbol.
 As a control, we also performed remapping using the naive, primed and transition cells in our own data set.

+## Code availability

+All analysis code is available at https://github.com/MarioniLab/NaiveHESC2016.

 ***